danielharrell/SumLect2015/Lost_Idea_LA.md

 that succeeds only if liberal education survives.

+Still, the more seriously you take these threats, the harder it can be cast them in external terms, or capture in a headline.
+Technology, The Economy, Conservatives, Liberals---these abstractions, being abstractions, could never be enemies; and it is liberal education that teaches us the difference.

+an seem antithetical to
-Still, the more seriously you take these threats, the harder it can cast them in external terms, or capture in a headline.
-The most striking example of this I know of Without against what threatens it without making such a distinction, And if you want more than headlines in this vein, you need look no farther than St. John's College, and [the announcement](<http://www.sjc.edu/programs-and-events/santa-fe/50th-anniversary-conference/>) it made for a conference it hosted in Santa Fe last October.
+liberal education on their face, precisely in being abstractions. depending on your political persuasion---these abstractions can almost seem *natural* enemies to be *natural* To pit liberal education against   The most striking example of this I know of Without against what threatens it without making such a distinction, And if you want more than headlines in this vein, you need look no farther than St. John's College, and [the announcement](<http://www.sjc.edu/programs-and-events/santa-fe/50th-anniversary-conference/>) it made for a conference it hosted in Santa Fe last October.
 The stated question of the conference was "What is Liberal